AyaEMahmoud/LocalStorageiOS/README.md

 - Functionality like undos and redos.

 While the how of the framework works the same under the hood, it uses different format to achive that in **SwiftUI** Vs in **UIKit**.

+## Core Data Fetch Request
+Fetch requests are represented by **NSFetchRequest** and it containts an entity discription and also optionaly sorting and filtring for retrived data.